netdance/webclient-mvc-examples/README.md

 webclient-mvc-examples
 ======================

-Example code from my explorations of MV* webclient frameworks
+Example code from my explorations of MV* webclient frameworks, which I'm discussing at [my blog](http://jamesgdriscoll.wordpress.com)

 All code uses qedserver as the backend REST datasource